The Best Creamy Salmon Pasta

 This is it!
 The most popular recipe in the history of Foxes Love Lemons.
 Chances are, if you’re reading this, you’re here after Googling “salmon pasta” or “pasta with salmon” or some combination of those words.

 Welcome!
-I hope that this recipe is everything you’re looking for and more.
-And I hope you’ll stick around for some of my other popular recipes, including my Mexican street corn salad recipe, potato cakes and crockpot beef stroganoff.
+We hope that this recipe is everything you’re looking for and more.
+And we hope you’ll stick around for some of our other popular recipes, including Chicken Pizza, Turkey Bacon In The Oven and Rib Rub.

 But, are you ready to see what all the fuss about this creamy salmon pasta recipe is about?
-I’ll let some more of the 1300+ reviews (averaging 4.5 stars) speak for themselves:
+We’ll let some more of the 1300+ reviews (averaging 4.5 stars) speak for themselves:

 “This dish is quick and delicious, only 30 minutes and you are serving.
 It is also just a little fancy.
 I have made it many times and have never been disappointed.”